42-Short/shortinette/rust/subjects/06/README.md

 ///
 /// # Safety
 ///
-/// Implementators of this trait must allow the "all-zeros" bit pattern. unsafe trait Zeroable {
+/// Implementers of this trait must allow the "all-zeros" bit pattern. unsafe trait Zeroable {
     fn zeroed() -> Self {
         // SAFETY:
-        //  Implementators of the `Zeroable` trait can be initialized
+        //  Implementers of the `Zeroable` trait can be initialized
         //  with the "all-zeros" bit pattern, ensuring that calling
         //  this function won't produce an invalid value. unsafe { std::mem::zeroed() }